michelled/weavly.org/src/activities/human-robots.md

   ### Support

-  Adult moderator and two or more players
+  Adult moderator and two or more learners
 books:
   - title: "Peg + Cat: The Penguin Problem"
     author: Jennifer Oxley and Billy Aronston